-- Slide a small nonmetallic spatula or plastic knife around the hot mixture to remove any air bubbles.
-Using a damp clean cloth or paper towel, clean jar the rims and threads.
+- Slide a small nonmetallic spatula or plastic knife around in the hot mixture to remove any air bubbles.
+Using a damp clean cloth or paper towel, clean the jar rims and threads.

-- Center the lids on the jars so the sealing compound is in contact with the rims.
-Screw the bands down just to fingertip-tightness.
-Do not over-tighten.
+- Center the lids on the jars, so the sealing compound is in contact with the rims.
+Screw the bands down just to fingertip tightness.
+Do not overly tighten.
 A magnetic lid lifter makes it easier to remove lids, one at a time, from the hot water.

 Processing Filled Jars

 - Return the filled jars to the rack in the hot water in the canner.
-Lower the rack and adjust the water level so there is at least 1 inch above the tops of the jars.
+Lower the rack and adjust the water level, so there is at least 1 inch of water above the tops of the jars.